cristian-guerrero/legion-go-tricks/README.md

 - **v29 bios - IMPORTANT BUG:** You cannot set custom fan curves and use Lenovo's custom TDP mode for TDP control simultaneously
   - if you enable a custom fan curve, if you are using SimpleDeckyTDP, make sure to update to the latest version.
+  - this bug is fully resolved on bios v29.1
 - Warning: there's some user reports that there's screen flashing on bios v29 with Nobara.
   - this bug may not be present on Bazzite, unconfirmed on ChimeraOS
 - Adaptive Brightness sensor - hardware is detectedby the OS, but not used for auto-brightness yet